From an Indoor playground that is perfect for small spaces to scavenger hunts and yoga, these ideas will make having active kids indoors simple.

 4 More Ways We Like to Move Indoors

 Scavenger hunts.
 These can be simple or elaborate!
 We like to pick a theme like a jungle safari where clues lead to various stuffed animals hidden around the house, or the dance party hunt, where clues lead to different slips of paper with fun dance moves.
+If you’re looking to enhance the experience, you might want to consider hiring a play area surface service to ensure a safe and engaging environment for the activities.

 Indoor Obstacle Course.
 Pillows, chairs, sheets and towels can provide for really fun obstacles to walk on and jump to – make sure to stay out of the lava!